Simple steps to secure your computers and mobile devices for Internet banking and shopping

-Take extra precautions for logging into bank and other financial accounts.
+Take extra precautions when logging in to bank and other financial accounts.

-These measures include using "strong" user IDs and passwords by choosing combinations of upper- and lower-case letters, numbers, and symbols that are hard for a hacker to guess.
-Don't use your birthdate, address or other words or numbers that can be easy for con artists to find out or guess.
-Don't use the same password for different accounts because a criminal who obtains one password can then log in to your other accounts.
+These measures include using “strong” user IDs and passwords by choosing combinations of upper- and lowercase letters, numbers and symbols that are hard for a hacker to guess.
+Don’t use your birthdate, address, or other words or numbers that can be easy for con artists to find out or guess.
+Don’t use the same password for different accounts because a criminal who obtains one password may then be able to log in to your other accounts.
 Keep your user IDs and passwords secret, and change them regularly.
 Make sure to log out of financial accounts when you complete your transactions or walk away from the computer.
+Online banking makes it easier and faster to monitor your accounts.
+This is important because the sooner you can detect a problem with a transaction, the easier it should be to fix.

-Take precautions if you provide financial account information to third parties online.
+Take precautions if you provide personal or financial account information to third parties online.

 Periodically check your bank accounts for signs of fraud.

-If you bank online, check your deposit accounts and lines of credit at regular intervals to spot and report errors or fraudulent transactions, just as you would review a paper statement.
-Online banking makes it easier and faster to monitor your accounts.
-This is important, because the sooner you can detect a problem with a transaction, the easier it should be to fix.
+If you bank online, check your accounts and lines of credit at regular intervals to spot and report errors or fraudulent transactions, just as you would review a paper statement.

 Keep your software up to date.